-- 3. The advantages and disadvantages of each option, and a recommendation as to which option is in the child's best interest.
-29 - 4.
+- c) For youth age 16 and older only, "another planned permanent living arrangement" (APPLA.) - 2.
+All options for permanent placement of the child, including in-state and out-of-state placement options.28 - 3.
+The advantages and disadvantages of each option, and a recommendation as to which option is in the child's best interest.29 - 4.
 The actions necessary to implement the recommended option.30 - 5.
-A schedule for accomplishing the actions necessary to implement the permanency goal within the time frames in the Idaho Juvenile Rules. - a.
-If the permanency goal is termination of parental rights and adoption, a schedule that has the objective of finalizing termination within 18 months from the date the child was removed and finalizing the adoption with 24 months from the date the child was removed.31 - b.
-If the permanency goal is guardianship, a schedule that has the objective of finalizing the guardianship within 13 months from the date the child was removed.32 - 6.
-For youth 16 and older whose permanency goal is APPLA, the plan must include the information listed in the Independent Living/Transition Planning bench card.33 - 7.
-Further investigation necessary to identify or assess other options for permanent placement, to identify actions necessary to implement the recommended placement or to identify options for maintaining the child's significant connections.34 - 8.
-If the court approves a concurrent permanency plan with a goal of termination of parental rights and adoption, the plan must identify the names of the proposed adoptive parents when known.35
+A schedule for accomplishing the actions necessary to implement the permanency goal within the time frames in the Idaho Juvenile Rules.31 - a) If the permanency goal is termination of parental rights and adoption, a schedule that has the objective of finalizing termination within 18 months from the date the child was removed and finalizing the adoption within 24 months from the date the child was removed.32 - b) If the permanency goal is guardianship, a schedule that has the objective of finalizing the guardianship within 13 months from the date the child was removed.33 - 6.
+For youth 16 and older whose permanency goal is APPLA, the plan must include the information listed in the Transition to Successful Adulthood Bench Card.34 - 7.
+Further investigation necessary to identify or assess other options for permanent placement, to identify actions necessary to implement the recommended placement or to identify options for maintaining the child's significant connections.35 - 8.
+If the court approves a concurrent permanency plan with a goal of termination of parental rights and adoption, the plan must identify the names of the proposed adoptive parents, when known.36